Clement Clarke Moore (clubman): Society life

 In 1892, Moore and his wife were both included in Ward McAllister's "Four Hundred", purported to be an index of New York's best families, published in The New York Times.
 Conveniently, 400 was the number of people that could fit into Mrs. Astor's ballroom.
 Mrs. Moore was "the first society woman to ride a bicycle in Newport."
+Moore owned a summer "cottage" on Catherine Street in Newport, Rhode Island.

 Personal life

 In 1879, Moore was married to Laura Martha Williams (1856–1919).
 Laura was the daughter of William S. Williams of New York City and Mrs. Martha Church Williams, of Philadelphia.
 In New York, they lived at 57 East 54th Street, and in Paris, they lived at 82 Avenue Monceau.
 Together, Clement and Laura were the parents of: